 Regularly enhancing your online presence with the aforementioned tactics and approaches — and, ideally, with a CDP as your central CPG marketing system — can ensure a stellar, CX for your audience and continual growth with your core metrics.

 For instance, BlueConic’s enhanced lifecycle orchestration capabilities help CPG marketing organizations set up touchpoints (e.g., personalized interactions on a site or mobile app, emails sent from an ESP, digital ads served through Google) at various lifecycle stages.

 As customers complete one lifecycle stage — that is, when an individual engages with designated touchpoints assigned specifically for each stage and completes the desired engagement (clicks, sign-ups, etc.) — customers move to the next lifecycle stage, which features an entirely new set of touchpoints featuring different goals and messaging.

-In conjunction with multi-dimensional customer segmentation and artificial intelligence capabilities, brands that use our pure-play CDP — including CPG companies — no longer solely rely on their rigid and restricting campaign management programs to interact with their audiences.
+In conjunction with multi-dimensional segmentation and artificial intelligence capabilities, brands that use our CDP — including CPGs — no longer solely rely on their rigid and restricting campaign management programs to interact with their audiences.

 Instead, they can adopt a more streamlined and scalable lifecycle management approach that allows them to be responsive to where customers or prospects are in their journey.

-Having accessible, first-party data leads to smarter segmentation and the ability to optimize advertising and campaigns.
+Having accessible, first-party data leads to smarter customer segmentation and the ability to optimize advertising and ongoing marketing campaigns.